 The condition can cause lots of further problems, especially with walking, as we require at least 60 degrees of dorsiflexion at the MTP joint for a normal walking pattern.
 If this is not available, compensations are made elsewhere, for example, the ankle, knee, and pelvis.

-Anti-inflammatory medications may be prescribed.
-Always check with a Doctor before taking medications as some such as Ibuprofen should not be taken by asthmatics for example.
-A doctor may also prescribe a Corticosteroid injection.
+- A doctor may prescribe anti-inflammatory medications such as Ibuprofen.
+Always check with a doctor before taking medications as some, such as Ibuprofen should not be taken by asthmatics.

 - A doctor may also prescribe a corticosteroid injection.